 WHEN MARKS >=60 THEN 'B'

 END as 'Grade'

-In above SQLite Case statement example, we added multiple conditions using case statement to get Grade of student based on the marks.
+In the above SQLite Case statement example, we added multiple conditions using a case statement to get Grade of the student based on the marks.

 ID NAME MARKS Grade